 Most notable is the importance of the freshmen-level programming courses, i.e. CS 132X, to set students on the right track for this program.
 Much of the M.S. program can be completed online.

 The admission process should be completed by June 1st prior to senior year.
-Students submit a completed application form and following documents to the Academic Programs Coordinator in CEC 111:
+Students submit a completed application form and following documents to the Academic Programs Coordinator in CEC 409 or emailed to datascience@ou.edu:

-- "My Degree Navigator Record" - Statement of purpose - Two letters of recommendation from OU Faculty/Instructors - Completed Accelerated Degree Graduate Coursework Plan (ADP)
+- "My Degree Navigator Record"

+- Statement of purpose

+- Two letters of recommendation from OU Faculty/Instructors

+- Completed Accelerated Degree Graduate Coursework Plan (ADP)

+- Accelerated Program Application